melontini/andromeda-wiki/docs/misc/README.md

 The following configuration options are available:

-* Require All Items: When this option is enabled, players must find all items in a recipe before it unlocks in the recipe book.
+* Require All Items: When this option is enabled, players must find all items in a recipe before it is unlocked in the recipe book.

 * Ignore Recipes Hidden in the Recipe Book: Enabling this option will prevent the generation of advancements for recipe types that are hidden in the recipe book.

-* Blacklisted Namespaces: This option allows you to specify namespaces (part of an ID before ":") to be excluded from the generation of advancements.
+* Blacklisted Namespaces: This option allows you to specify namespaces (part of an ID before ":") to be excluded from advancement generation.

-* Blacklisted IDs: This option allows you to specify recipe IDs to be excluded from the generation of advancements.
+* Blacklisted IDs: This option allows you to specify recipe IDs to be excluded from advancement generation.

 ### Minor Inconvenience 💥 (0.4+)